odpi/egeria/open-metadata-implementation/frameworks/open-connector-framework/docs/concepts/connection.md

 ## Inside a Connection

-A Connection contains properties about the specific use of the connector, such as user Id and password, or parameters that control the scope or resources that should be made available to the connector.
+A Connection contains properties about the specific use of the connector, such as user Identifier and password, or parameters that control the scope or resources that should be made available to the connector.
 It links to an optional **Endpoint** and/or **ConnectorType** object.